 Medicare Supplement Plan N is proving to be an affordable alternative to some of the higher cost Advantage plans.
 Many companies have limited underwriting and Medigap Plan N can actually be less per month than some of the private fee-for-service Medicare Advantage plans available in Florida.

-If you decide to go with an Advantage plan many insurance agents are expecting the AARP MedicareComplete plan and Humana Choice plan to be popular options for 2013.
+If you decide to go with an Advantage plan many insurance agents are expecting the AARP MedicareComplete plan and Humana Choice plan to be popular options.
 Both plans are PPO based plans with credible networks in most areas and are widely accepted.

 No matter which way that you go, either with a Florida Medicare Advantage plan or a supplemental plan, make sure that you compare several plans to get your best value.